sand-worm-labs/docs/docs/ast-builder/functions/date-&-time/current-date-and-time.md

 # Current Date and Time

-GlueSQL provides a function to get the current date and time: `now`.
+WormSQL provides a function to get the current date and time: `now`.

 ## Now - now